Mexican Street Corn

 Step 4

-After the first 2 minutes of sitting, toss the corn again and then repeat the process of letting it sit for 2 minutes a couple more times to char all sides of the corn.
+After the first 2 minutes of sitting, toss the corn again, then repeat the 2-minute rest a couple more times to char all sides.

 Step 5